Year in the life of a u3a Committee member

-I have been a member of the U3A in Bury St Edmunds for about 5 years and a committee member since October 2017.
+I became a member of the u3a in Bury St Edmunds in 2013 and then joined the committee member in October 2017,.
 As a member of several groups over this time including choir, book, cinema and walking.
 All of which I enjoyed but I had to drop cinema and walking because hey ho I took on too many activities!
 How many times have I heard this from “we of the Third Age”!

 All the new committee members were invited to a meeting where it was explained in more detail about what was involved such as “Roles & Responsibilities”.
 As someone who has tried to shy away from any kind of responsibilities since I retired this was scary….!

 And then my first full committee meeting.
 This was still a little daunting…….
 We new members were given jobs and supported to understand what these involved.
 I was given the task of publicity.
 Not quite what I expected because this was one role I had when I was working and found it not always to my taste!
 Yuk….!

 But here was I a volunteer with new skills to learn.
 I was given help and support but felt I was treading water in the deep end at first, still am in some ways!
 But here I am after a whole year I’ve survived, I’ve learnt new things with more to come, and along the way met a whole bunch of lovely people.
 I would definitely encourage anyone to volunteer and become a committee member.

 Just ask any member of the committee, who are here to offer help and support to make sure that your u3a is the best that it can be.